Skip to main content

 How you learn

 The DrPP uses a research-informed teaching approach, giving you the opportunity to develop advanced skills appropriate for conducting your doctoral research project.
-You learn from and work alongside experienced and prolific researchers within their own area of practice.
+You learn from and work alongside experienced researchers within their own area of practice.
 The course strengthens your ability to disseminate findings through publication, an important aspect in your career progression, while aiming to contribute to knowledge and practice within your own professional area.

 The teaching team have a range of skills and are active researchers in their own speciality areas.
 This supports the synergy between teaching and research, which is an integral part of the doctorate course.